 Unusual Options Activity Insight: iShares 20+ Year Treasury Bond ETF

-Shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $148.77.
+On Thursday, shares of iShares 20+ Year Treasury Bond ETF (NASDAQ:TLT) saw unusual options activity.
+After the option alert, the stock price moved up to $150.17.

 Three Signs Of Unusual Options Activity